harvardartmuseums/api-docs/person.md

 # Person

 Contains information on entities that have some association to works of art in the collection.
+Associations include artists, sitters, printers, donors, and more.

 ## Get people